Chelsea’s 10 youngest PL goalscorers – & how their careers progressed

 After retiring in 2013, he enjoyed a successful coaching spell in charge of the Blues’ all-conquering youth team, working with Tammy Abraham and Mason Mount among others.

-He followed Frank Lampard to Derby County in 2018 before rejoining Chelsea when Lampard was appointed as manager in 2019.
+He followed Frank Lampard to Derby County in 2018 before rejoining Chelsea alongside Lampard in 2019.
+He left the club when Lampard was dismissed.

 The ref made Jody Morris stand up so he could book him 😂 pic.twitter.com/NNFpR7A8L9